placrosse/kodo/docs/source/nc_glossary.rst

 .......

 Node
- An unit on the network.
+ A unit on the network.

 Source
  A node that transmits data to other node(s).